 Vale is a top global iron ore producer, while also operating base metal projects including copper and nickel.

-In his first public remarks, chief executive officer Gustavo Pimenta also said an initial public offering (IPO) of shares in the firm’s base metals unit is not under consideration right now.
+At a press conference, Pimenta also batted down expectations for an initial public offering for the firm’s base metals unit, saying that is not under consideration right now.

-Vale also announced on Wednesday that it will create together with Brazil’s state-owned development bank BNDES a 1 billion real ($183.6 million) fund to support local mineral projects key to the energy transition away from fossil fuels.
+Executives from Vale and state-owned development bank BNDES also announced they will create a 1 billion real ($183.6 million) fund to support local mineral projects key to the energy transition away from fossil fuels.

-Pimenta, who previously served as Vale’s finance chief, was named CEO in late August wrapping up a messy succession process in which some board members departed amid accusations of political intrigue.
+Pimenta was named CEO in late August, wrapping up a succession process in which some board members departed amid accusations of political intrigue.

 President Luiz Inacio Lula da Silva’s government has pressured Vale to invest more in Brazil.